Bar Rouge Shanghai, VOL Group China | Creative & Art Direction

 Studio 54, Photo by Tod Papageorge, New-York, USA, 1977-1981

-We added new photo standards references, from the current design trends to the contemporary art productions.
-Inspired by fine and deviant arts, the photographic style was redesigned to try to catch the timeless beauty of place and guests.
-In co-working with the photographers, we designed Photo guidelines, including a special Light-room filter defining brightness, color saturation, noise and other details related the requested style for portraits, interior design and others subjects we would like to capture: lovers kissing (without faces), intimate moments between guests, extravagant people, peculiar situations, close-up on the clothes, fashion accessories, “off-camera” framing and happenings.
+We introduced new photographic standards, drawing inspiration from current design trends and contemporary art.
+Influenced by both fine and unconventional arts, the photographic style was reimagined to capture the timeless beauty of the venue and its guests.
+In collaboration with photographers, we developed photo guidelines that include a custom Lightroom filter to define brightness, color saturation, noise, and other details aligned with the desired style for portraits, interior design, and other subjects we aimed to capture: lovers kissing (without showing faces), intimate moments between guests, extravagant individuals, unique situations, close-ups of clothing and fashion accessories, “off-camera” framing, and spontaneous happenings.

 New Lightroom photo filter

-The final photos taken during the events, taken with natural lights or raw TTL electronic flashes, a bit noisy and textured, are inspired by “un je ne sais quoi” of the real life and the cinematographic aesthetic.
-The goal of these new guidelines was to make people natural, real and beautiful.
-Key-references: Studio 54, Tod Papageorge, Vice Magazine, Jean-Paul Goude, Terry Richardson, Nan Goldin, Juergen Teller).
-In brief, we would keep a perfect balance between the fine-mainstream and high-end underground doxas.
+The final photos taken during events, whether captured in natural light or with raw TTL electronic flashes, are slightly noisy and textured, inspired by the “je ne sais quoi” of real life and a cinematographic aesthetic.
+The goal of these new guidelines was to portray people as natural, authentic, and beautiful.
+Key references include: Studio 54, Tod Papageorge, Vice Magazine, Jean-Paul Goude, Terry Richardson, Nan Goldin, and Juergen Teller.
+In essence, we aimed to maintain a perfect balance between fine-mainstream and high-end underground aesthetics.

 Antoine K.P., Director, Bar Rouge Shanghai with M Agency, Brodinski Brava Tour, Photo by Oliver Minnett from Voena, China, 2015.